HarryBleckert/moodle-admin_tool_gdpr_deletion/README.txt

 Installation:
-copy this plugin folder to admin/tool
+copy this plugin folder gdpr_deletion to admin/tool